2022 FIFA World Cup Qatar MD-2: Players to Buy and Players to Sell

-Here are some buys and sells for FIFA World Cup fantasy Match Day 2.
+Here are some buys and sells for FIFA World Cup fantasy MD-2.

+Default: Sell almost anyone who failed to play in MD-1.
+Replace him with one of the bargain buys below.

 Goalkeepers